BurningFlipside/BarCodez/README.md

 # Barcode File generator

-This code is what's been used to generate barcodes for ticket variable printing
+This code is what's been used to generate barcodes for ticket variable printing.

-It will generate a list of ticket numbers following a standard format, then pair the ticket number with a randomly generated short code.
+It will generate a list of ticket numbers following the format

-Outputs two files, one test file that contains the mapping of the ticker number to short code and a pdf file that is ready to be delivered to printer with ticket art

-first used in 2015
+* AXXXX for adult tickets
+* TXXXX for teen tickets
+* KXXXX for kid tickets
+* CXXXX for child tickets

+Ticket numbers are then paired with a randomly generated 6 character short code.

+Outputs two files, see below.

 ### install / configure
 ```